ream/deprecated/README.md

 }
 ```

-And that's it, run `ream dev` and have fun playing your app at `http://localhost:4000`.
+And that's it, run `ream dev` and have fun playing with your app at `http://localhost:4000`.

 ## Roadmap